adodea8991/00-ML/README.md

 1. **Feature Engineering:** Feature engineering can play a crucial role in improving model performance.
 Exploring new features and selecting relevant ones can lead to better predictive models.

-2. **Hyperparameter Tuning:** Fine-tuning model hyperparameters can help optimize the models for better accuracy and generalization.
+2. **Hyperparameter Tuning:** We can perform hyperparameter tuning to find the best regularization parameter `lambda_reg` and learning rate `alpha`, which might improve the model's performance further.

 3. **Ensemble Techniques:** Ensemble methods like boosting and bagging can be employed to combine multiple models for even better predictive performance.